klee-contrib/focus-components/doc/CONTRIBUTE_TO_DEV.md

 ### 3. Realize your developments : update / fix / add new feature

-1. develop your new feature.
-Fix the issue you've detected.
+1. develop your new feature or fix the issue you've detected
-2. update the __tests__. *That's really important as we want to guarantee the best developer and user exeprience.*
+2. update the __tests__; *that's really important as we want to guarantee the best developer and user exeprience*
 3. before pushing the result of your work, please increase the version number of FOCUS-COMPONENTS in the `package.json` file.
 For example:

 ```JSON